Reviewed by: HU Medical Review Board | Last reviewed: May 2023 | Last updated: November 2023

 CGRP (calcitonin gene-related peptide) gepants are a newer option for acute/abortive treatment or prevention of moderate-to-severe migraine.
 These drugs may be offered to people who cannot take triptans or do not respond to triptans or other migraine therapies.1,2

 CGRP is a protein found in our bodies.
 It is responsible for carrying pain signals along nerves.
-These nerves have a role in causing the head pain linked to migraines.
+These nerves have a role in causing head pain linked to migraine.
 Gepants work by blocking CGRP from attaching to its receptor.
 This prevents CGRP from initiating a pain signal.3

 Unlike triptans, CGRP gepants do not constrict blood vessels.
-This means CGRP gepants may be an option for people with a history of heart disease, strokes, or blood vessel disease Triptans may not be safe for this group of people.1,4
+This means CGRP gepants may be an option for people with a history of heart disease, strokes, or blood vessel disease.
+Triptans may not be safe for this group of people.3

-Three CGRP gepants have been approved to treat migraine:1,2
+As of early 2023, four CGRP gepants have been approved buy the FDA to treat migraine:4-7

-Ubrelvy is approved only for the acute treatment of migraines.
-This means it is meant to be taken at the first sign of a migraine to reduce the severity and ease symptoms.
-Qulipta is approved only for preventative treatment, meaning it is meant to be taken every day to decrease the number of migraines.
-Nurtec is approved for both acute treatment and prevention of migraines.1,2
+Ubrelvy and Zavzpret are approved only for the acute treatment of migraine.
+This means they are meant to be taken at the first sign of a migraine to reduce severity and ease symptoms.
+Qulipta is approved only for preventive treatment, meaning it is meant to be taken every day to decrease the number of migraine attacks.
+Nurtec is approved for both acute treatment and prevention of migraine.4-7

 Side effects can vary depending on the specific drug you are taking.
-In general, the most common side effects of CGRP gepants include:2,5,6
+In general, the most common side effects of CGRP gepants include:4-7

-- An allergic reaction (symptoms including rash, shortness of breath, and swelling of the tongue, mouth or throat
+- An allergic reaction (such as rash, shortness of breath, or swelling of the tongue, mouth, or throat)

 - Dry mouth

-Medication overuse headaches are unlikely to be a problem with gepants.4
+Medication overuse headaches are unlikely to be a problem with gepants.8

 These are not all the possible side effects of CGRP gepants.
 Talk to your doctor about what to expect when taking these drugs.
-You also should call your doctor if you have any changes that concern you when taking these drugs.
+Call your doctor if you have any changes that concern you when taking these drugs.

-Large, high-quality studies of people treated with gepants showed that:7,8
+Large, high-quality studies of people treated with gepants showed that:9,10

 - 20 percent are pain-free at 2 hours